Clear the Bar Hoppin’ John

 - 2 to 3 cups cooked black-eyed peas Add to list

-Heat oil or butter in skillet.
-Add onion and garlic and sauté until onion is soft and translucent.
-Add red pepper and carrot and sauté a few minutes more.
+Heat oil or butter in skillet over medium heat.
+Add onions and garlic and sauté until onions are soft and translucent, about 5 minutes.
+Add red peppers and carrots and sauté a few minutes more.
 Add corn, tomatoes, thyme, salt, pepper and red pepper flakes.
 Stir gently until heated through.

 Stir in cooked peas and heat.
 Taste and adjust seasonings.
-Add scallions just before serving.
+Add green onions just before serving.